What will happen if my child has visual difficulties?

 - Adapted resources, such as enlarged number lines or phonic flashcards.

-If your child has a visual impairment they will often need more adult support than other children.
-When they are young, this adult support may be necessary during lessons to help them to use the equipment they need and to keep them focused.
-As they get older, the adult support will be needed less to support your child in lessons and more to work on adapting the learning resources before the lesson.
+If your child has a visual impairment they will sometimes need more adult support than other children.
+When they are young, this adult support may be necessary during lessons to help them to use the equipment they need and help to keep them focused.

 There will be close liaison between the school, the Visual Support Team Teacher and you, to ensure that your child is making the best possible progress.